Intersection theorems for $\{0,\pm 1\}$-vectors and $s$-cross-intersecting families: Introduction

 One more example of a result of such kind is a theorem due to Frankl and Wilson \cite{FW}.
 It states that, if $n$ is a prime power and $\mathcal F\subset {[4n-1]\choose 2n-1}$ satisfies $|F_1\cap F_2|\ne n-1$ for any $F_1,F_2\in \ff$, then the size of $\mathcal F$ is at most ${4n-1\choose n-1}$, which is exponentially smaller than ${4n-1\choose 2n-1}$.
 This theorem has several applications in geometry.

 The third direction is to generalize the EKR theorem to more general classes of objects.
 Out of the numerous generalizations of such kind we are going to talk only about the ones concerned with $\{0,\pm 1\}$-vectors, that is, vectors that have coordinates from the set $\{-1,0,1\}$.
 In this case a natural replacement for the size of the intersection is the scalar product.
 A generalization of \cite{FW} to the case of $\{0,\pm 1\}$-vectors due to Raigorodskii \cite{Rai1} led to improved bounds in several geometric questions, such as Borsuk's problem and the chromatic number of the space.
 However, it seems plausible to improve Raigorodskii's result, once one achieves a better understanding of ``intersecting'' families of $\{0,\pm 1\}$-vectors.
-Partly motivated by that, in our recent work \cite{FK} we managed to extend EKR theorem to the case of $\{0,\pm 1\}$-vectors with fixed number of $1$'s and $-1$'s.
+Partly motivated by that, in our recent work \cite{FK,FK11} we managed to extend EKR theorem to the case of $\{0,\pm 1\}$-vectors with fixed number of $1$'s and $-1$'s.
+Let us formulate the results.
+We need the following notation.

+Let $s\ge t\ge 1$ be integers and let $\mathcal V(n,s,t)$ denote the set of all $(0,\pm 1)$-vectors of length $n$ and having exactly $s$ coordinates equal to $+1$ and $t$ coordinates equal to $-1$.
+Put Note that, for $n\ge 2s$, $-2t$ is the smallest possible scalar product between two vectors in $\mathcal V(n,s,t)$: indeed, to achieve it, both vectors have to have their $-1$'s in front of the $1$'s of the other vector, and the remaining $s-t$ $1$'s in front of $0$'s. \begin{thrm}[Frankl, Kupavskii \cite{FK}] We have